 Cover (again, there are dozens of options; this one fits the container linked to above)

 For long cooks, you DO need to cover to slow evaporation.
 (If too much water evaporates, the circulator can't work properly.)
-Aluminum foil and plastic wrap both work pretty well.
+Aluminum foil works pretty well.

 If you decide to invest in a container and lid, make sure the lid will work with your circulator, as many of them are designed for use with specific circulators.
 You can also just get a storage container (preferably BPA-free) that comes with a lid and cut a hole in it to fit your circulator.

 Ping pong balls are an effective anti-evaporation tool and are now even marketed for sous vide use.
-I own some, but they're a bit of a pain.
+But they're a bit of a pain.
 Where do you dry them when finished?
 Where do you store a big bag of ping pong balls?
-My ping pong balls are stashed on a high shelf because I've found it easier to use aluminum foil.

 As essential as a meat thermometer is for other types of cooking, it is that un-essential for sous vide, which works by using a precise temperature.
 You should own a probe thermometer (they're useful for so many things besides meat), but not for sous vide.